 By taking some simple but aggressive steps to digitize their paper-based documents and processes, stakeholders stand a better chance of making it through the next global business disruption event when it eventually hits.

-Edward Senju is the ASEAN regional CEO of cloud-based contact management firm Sansan, based in Singapore.
+This thought leadership article was written by Edward Senju, the ASEAN regional CEO of cloud-based contact management firm Sansan, based in Singapore.
 Sansan provides a CRM solution designed for enterprises or medium businesses that allows users to scan and upload business card information to the cloud to then share these contacts within an organization.